Depietri Railways and Elevators: History

 Uruguayan engineer and entrepreneur Eduardo Depietri (1893–1970) had conceived a metre gauge railway line that run through the Buenos Aires Province from west to east, connecting with other lines such as Córdoba Central and Central Argentine.
 Depietri came up with a project that received approval from the Government of the Province.

-The project was to built two economic railway networks, the first from Necochea to Olavarría (connecting with the Provincial Railway).
+The project was to build two economic railway networks, the first from Necochea to Olavarría (connecting with the Provincial Railway).
 The other one would connect the ports of San Pedro, San Nicolás and Obligado with Ramallo, Pergamino, Arrecifes, Salto and Ingeniero De Madrid.
 That network would also connect with Compañía General de BA and Midland railway lines.
 In case of being carried out, the project included access to all the ports of the province –with the exception of Bahía Blanca– and the construction of Grain elevators in each one of them.

-From 1925 the company got permissions from the provincial government to built the lines but the British-origin companies (led by the Buenos Aires Great Southern Railway) refused to the project alleging that the Depietri railway would compete with their own lines.
+From 1925 the company got permissions from the provincial government to build the lines but the British-origin companies (led by the Buenos Aires Great Southern Railway) refused to the project alleging that the Depietri railway would compete with their own lines.
 The line Necochea–La Dulce began to be built in 1929 but the BAGSR objected to the construction and works were interrupted.
 When Depietri realised that the government had also bowed to pressure from the British company, he decided to focus on the north rail line that began in the port of San Pedro and works began there.
 Depietri built not only the railway line but a port in San Pedro that was inaugurated in 1933.
-Immediately after the port was concluded, Depietri began to built the grain elevator.
+Immediately after the port was concluded, Depietri began to build the grain elevator.